edgio-docs/edgio-docs/guides/vsf.md

 ## Building and Deploying

-To build and deploy your app to the XDN, run the following from the root directory of your app:
+To build and deploy your app to {{ PRODUCT_NAME }}, run the following from the root directory of your app:

 ```
-xdn deploy <team> # where team is the name of the XDN team to which the app should be deployed.
+xdn deploy <team> # where team is the name of the {{ PRODUCT_NAME }} team to which the app should be deployed.
 ```